-- 6.1 Excessive gifts, entertainment and hospitality could however be used to exert improper influence on decision makers and in line with s.5.13 of our employee handbook, the Bank prohibits strongly at employees receiving gratification in cash or in kind including gifts of value from existing or potential customers to provide legitimate banking services, influence decisions or for preferential treatments. - 6.2 The giving or receipt of gift must, therefore, be subject to the requirements of the bank's policies in respect of gifts, particularly: - Policy on the Giving of Gifts and Hospitality to Third Parties - Policy on the Receipt of Gifts and Hospitality from Third Parties - 6.3 It is not acceptable for any employee (or someone acting on their behalf) to: - Give, promise to give or offer a payment, gift or hospitality with expectation or hope that a business advantage will be received; reward the provision or retention of business or business advantage in exchange for favours or benefits - Give, promise to give, offer a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure. - Accept payment or gift from a third party that you know or suspect is offered with the expectation that it will obtain a business advantage for them. - Threaten or retaliate against another worker who has refused to commit a bribery offence or who has raised concerns under this Policy; or - Engage in activities that might lead to a breach of this Policy or damage the reputation of the organization. - 6.4 In addition to the Policy on the Receipt of Gifts and Hospitality from Third Parties, the following factors should be considered when accepting gifts, benefits or hospitality: - Whether the gift is an appreciation for good services - Whether the gift places the employee under a kind of obligation - Whether there is an expectation as a result of accepting the gift - Whether the gift was offered openly or covertly - Frequency of the party giving the gifts - 6.5 Employees should actively, but thoughtfully, discourage customers from offering personal benefits of any kind (including favours, services, loans or fees, or things of monetary value).
+6.1 Excessive gifts, entertainment and hospitality could however be used to exert improper influence on decision makers and the Bank prohibits strongly at employees receiving gratification in cash or in kind including gifts of value from existing or potential customers to provide legitimate banking services, influence decisions or for preferential treatments.

+- 6.2 The giving or receipt of gift must, therefore, be subject to the requirements of the bank'spolicies in respect of gifts, particularly: - Policy on the Giving of Gifts and Hospitality to Third Parties - Policy on Receiving of Gifts and Hospitality from Third Parties - 6.3 It is not acceptable for any employee (or someone acting on their behalf) to: - Give, promise to give or offer a payment, gift or hospitality with expectation or hope that a business advantage will be received; reward the provision or retention of business orbusiness advantage in exchange for favours or benefits - Give, promise to give, offer a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure. - Accept payment or gift from a third party that you know or suspect is offered with the expectation that it will obtain a business advantage for them. - Threaten or retaliate against another worker who has refused to commit a bribery offenceor who has raised concerns under this Policy; or - Engage in activities that might lead to a breach of this Policy or damage the reputation of the organization. - 6.4 In addition to the Policy on Receiving of Gifts and Hospitality from Third Parties, the following factors should be considered when accepting gifts, benefits or hospitality: - Whether the gift is an appreciation for good services - Whether the gift places the employee under a kind of obligation - Whether there is an expectation as a result of accepting the gift - Whether the gift was offered openly or covertly - Frequency of the party giving the gifts - 6.5 Employees should actively, but thoughtfully, discourage customers from offering personal benefits of any kind (including favours, services, loans or fees, or things of monetary value).